F-1 OPT (Optional Practical Training) During Your Degree Program

 Part 1.
 Submit an online application to the ISSO to obtain a new I-20 with the OPT recommendation printed on it.

 Part 2.
 Send your OPT application with fee to the immigration agency USCIS (Citizenship and Immigration Services).
+It may take USCIS three months (or maybe more) to process your OPT authorization, so you need to plan ahead--and mail the complete application as soon as possible.

 Gather your documents and information